zephyrproject-rtos/zephyr/doc/quick_start/quick_start.rst

 #################

-Use this guide to install the Zephyr development environment on your development system and to build the |codename| on the supported platforms.
+Use this guide to install the Zephyr development environment on your development system and to build the Zephyr Kernel on the supported platforms.

 Currently, the |project| supports Linux development systems only.
-This guide was tested by compiling and running the |codename|'s sample applications on the following Linux distributions:
+This guide was tested by compiling and running the Zephyr Kernel's sample applications on the following Linux distributions:

 * Ubuntu 14.04 LTS 64 bit